Turning my cheek for the sake of the show.

-- Tavros Nitram from Homestuck finally stands up to Vriska and actually goes to fight her when he learns she created Bec Noir.
+- Tavros Nitram finally stands up to Vriska and actually goes to fight her when he learns she created Bec Noir.
 Too bad it gets him killed.

 - Taylor in Worm becomes a lot more able to assert herself after she begins kicking large amounts of ass in her supervillain identity, Skitter.

 - Kitten of If the Emperor Had a Text-to-Speech Device starts off as a Sycophantic Servant and a Yes-Man to the Emperor, but after long exposure to his lord's snarkery and an in-depth crash course on reality of the universe, he morphs into Servile Snarker and outright defies the Emperor once.